-Russell Ford assists public and private employers, large and small, in developing effective immigration policies and strategies for personnel movement around the globe.
+Russell assists public and private employers, large and small, in developing effective immigration policies and strategies for personnel movement around the globe.
 His clients include colleges and universities, multinational corporations, and nonprofit organizations who need legal guidance regarding the recruitment, maintenance, and retention of international personnel.

 Higher Education Focus: